emilianavt/VSeeFaceSDK/README.md

 * `DDPPenController`
 * `DDPStampController`
-* `DokoDemoPainterPaintable` (No persistence, texture loading or saving is supported)
+* `DokoDemoPainterPaintable` (No persistence or texture loading or saving is supported)
 * `DokoDemoPainterPen`
 * `DokoDemoPainterStamp`
 * `DynamicBone`